Two more Proud Boys indicted for Capitol riot as prosecutors detail evidence of planning - KVIA

 “I’m proud as f**k what we accomplished yesterday, but we need to start planning and we are starting planning, for a Biden presidency,” Rehl said in a message after the siege, prosecutors say.

 Further court proceedings for Nordean and Donohoe are set for next week.
-Nordean and Biggs have been released from jail pending trial.
+Nordean and Biggs were released from jail pending trial, but prosecutors are now asking a federal judge to send the two back to jail because they face additional allegations of leading a January 6 conspiracy among the group.

+Prosecutors say that in addition to the conspiracy charge, the pair removed a metal barrier to lead their crew onto the Capitol grounds during the riot, according to new court filings.

+The judge in Washington, DC, has yet to respond to the request as of Saturday afternoon.

 More than a dozen Proud Boys — including several other leaders among the group — have now been charged in various conspiracy and riot-related cases following the insurrection.